-If the contributions to your Coverdell ESAs for 2012 were more than is allowable or you had an amount on line 33 of your 2011 Form 5329, you may owe this tax.
-But you may be able to avoid the tax on any 2012 excess contributions (see the instructions for line 31, later).
+If the contributions to your Coverdell ESAs for 2013 were more than is allowable or you had an amount on line 33 of your 2012 Form 5329, you may owe this tax.
+But you may be able to avoid the tax on any 2013 excess contributions (see the instructions for line 31, later).

-Enter the amount from line 32 of your 2011 Form 5329 only if the amount on line 33 of your 2011 Form 5329 is more than zero.
+Enter the amount from line 32 of your 2012 Form 5329 only if the amount on line 33 of your 2012 Form 5329 is more than zero.

-Enter the excess, if any, of the maximum amount that can be contributed to your Coverdell ESAs for 2012 (see the instructions for line 31 below) over the amount actually contributed for 2012.
+Enter the excess, if any, of the maximum amount that can be contributed to your Coverdell ESAs for 2013 (see the instructions for line 31 below) over the amount actually contributed for 2013.

-Enter your total distributions from Coverdell ESAs in 2012.
+Enter your total distributions from Coverdell ESAs in 2013.
 Do not include rollovers or returned excess contributions.

-Enter the excess of the contributions to your Coverdell ESAs for 2012 (not including rollovers) over your contribution limit for Coverdell ESAs.
+Enter the excess of the contributions to your Coverdell ESAs for 2013 (not including rollovers) over your contribution limit for Coverdell ESAs.
 Your contribution limit is the smaller of \$2,000 or the sum of the maximum amounts allowed to be contributed by the contributor(s) to your Coverdell ESAs.
 The maximum contribution may be limited based on the contributor's modified AGI.
-See Pub.
+See Contributions under chapter 7 in Pub.
 970 for details.

-You can withdraw some or all of the excess contributions for 2012 and they will not be treated as having been contributed if:
+You can withdraw some or all of the excess contributions for 2013 and they will not be treated as having been contributed if:

-• You make the withdrawal before June 1, 2013, and
+• You make the withdrawal before June 1, 2014, and